 "We're looking at Raheem [Hall] there, but JaQuan [Johnson] is a more natural 'one,'" said Downer, who admits turnovers will be a problem until the position gets settled.

 If the staff's track record is any indication, that won't take long.
-With their characteristic alchemist's touch, they brought last year's team, an uneven mix of not-yet-ripened young talent and hard-nosed but pedestrian upperclassmen that started the year 6-6, to within a basket of the state's Elite Eight.
+With their characteristic alchemist's touch, they brought last year's team, an uneven mix of not-yet-ripened young talent and hard-nosed but pedestrian upperclassmen that started the year 6-6, to of the state's Elite Eight.
 Now the Aces Nation is eager to see what they can do this year with a more fully stocked cupboard.

 As the old saying goes, the one thing you can't coach is tall.
 Fortunately in the Bryant Gymnasium, they already have plenty of that.